MiniFate/MiniFate/chapters/01-introduction.md

 -->

-There will come a point in the story where an action has a chance to fail in a way that is narratively interesting.
-That is when the players turn to the rules and dice.
-The rules mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.
+From time to time, players will encounter a situation where a PC's failure adds an interesting twist to the story.
+That's where the dice come in.
+Die rolls mediate the divide between player and PC; PC choices are made by the players while the outcome of PC actions are judged by dice.

 MiniFate is a social game.
 As such, the most important element is